 Address: Casper, Wyoming, USA

-US Route 26 serves as the starting point for the Oregon Trail Historic Byway, which begins at the state line between Wyoming and Nebraska.
-The closest we can come to stepping back in time is to take a trip with Historic Trails West.
+US Route 26 is the starting point for the Oregon Trail Historic Byway, which begins at the state line between Wyoming and Nebraska.
+The closest we can come to stepping back in time is a trip with Historic Trails West.

-There are additional options for overnight wagon trips, as well as half-day horseback rides on the Oregon Trail.
+There are additional options for overnight wagon trips and half-day horseback rides on the Oregon Trail.
 In addition to providing a once-in-a-lifetime experience, this beautiful site teaches visitors about the history of the Oregon Trail.

 5. Revisit the Past at the Fort Caspar Museum